Ryanguy253/Computer-Graphics-Program-from-scratch/README.md

 **Controls for Spheres**
 - B to spawn sphere
-- C to cycle between spheres (Spheres will flash Neon Green)
+- C to cycle between spheres
 - X to delete sphere
 - TAB to toggle editor (use sliders to change values)